joshtynjala/actionscript-3.0-developers-guide/appendixes/how-to-use-actionscript-examples.md

 Also, the user interfaces of many examples are designed for a desktop or laptop computer.
-For example, most of the practical examples in the ActionScript 3.0 Developer’s Guide are well-suited for desktop viewing.
-Therefore, the entire Stage is sometimes not visible on the mobile device’s screen.
-The ability to pan through the browser’s contents depends on the browser.
+For example, most of the practical examples in the ActionScript 3.0 Developer's Guide are well-suited for desktop viewing.
+Therefore, the entire Stage is sometimes not visible on the mobile device's screen.
+The ability to pan through the browser's contents depends on the browser.
 Furthermore, the examples are not designed to catch and handle scrolling or panning events.
-Therefore, some examples’ user interfaces are not suitable for running on the small screen.
+Therefore, some examples' user interfaces are not suitable for running on the small screen.
 Adobe recommends that you run the examples on a computer to learn the ActionScript, and then use pertinent code snippets in your mobile applications.